Eurovision braces for its most tense contest yet, as protesters and artists bristle at Israel’s presence | KRDO

 When asked by CNN, the EBU did not rule out adjusting sound levels on the broadcast to obscure booing, if it occurs during the Israeli performance.

-But, for all their efforts, Eurovision bosses will hold their breaths while Golan sings in Saturday’s grand final if, as expected, she progresses from Thursday’s semi-final.
+But, for all their efforts, Eurovision bosses will hold their breaths while Golan sings in Saturday’s grand final.

 “The real worry would be any threat of violence, particularly towards the singers,” Jordan said.
 “The worst nightmare could be a stage invasion.”
 The latter occurred during the United Kingdom’s performance in 2018, when a man snatched the microphone from singer SuRie and screamed a message before being removed.